 Optimizing Plastic Granulation: How Screen Size Impacts Quality and Efficiency

-Understanding the Power of Screen Size in Plastic recycling Equipment
+Understanding the Power of Screen Size in Plastic Recycling Equipment

 In the realm of plastics recycling, granulators serve as essential tools for transforming scrap or damaged plastic into usable regrind.
 At the heart of this process lies a crucial component: the perforated screen.
 This screen determines the size of the final particles, influences throughput, and affects overall product quality.